Updated November, 2020

 I plan to work for a few years as an architectural designer or technician, before I pursue a Masters and full Architect's license.

-Q: Any last words of advice for someone who’s considering the Architectural Design program?
+Q: Any last words of advice for someone who’s considering the Building Design program?

 Dorian: My advice is to go into this program with clear goals in mind.
 Know what you want to get out of it.

 For example, are you simply looking to figure out if architecture might be right for you?
 Do you want to get portfolio pieces out of this program?
 An introduction to CAD software?
 Or to the Ontario Building Code?

 The program is short and light for a reason, so I also recommend putting in the extra time and effort to further develop your skills and build on what you have learned.
 Throughout the program I was studying, working on extra projects, and putting together my portfolio after class.

 For me, the Building Design program was an excellent stepping stone in my career.
 It gave me opportunities to work on practical projects and get real work experience with an internship.

 Ultimately, it helped me get into the architecture job market, which was the main goal for me.

 Congratulations and thank-you, Dorian, for sharing your experience at Herzing College.
 We wish you continued success in your new job, and as you work toward becoming a licensed architect!

 Learn More About Herzing's building Design program